 A little while ago, a colleague asked why we as a research community care so much about cryptography systems that are based on lattice problems.
-I didn’t have a good answer at the time but I have been reading these past couple of weeks and here’s what I now know.
+I didn’t have a good answer at the time but here’s what I now know.

-Let’s look at that third point in more details.
+Let’s look at that fourth point in more details.

 Note first that the Discrete Logarithm and Integer Factorisation problem classes, which underlie several well-known crypto-systems, are only known to be in NP, they are not known to be NP Complete or NP Hard.
 The way we understand their complexity is by looking at the average run-time complexity of the current best known (non-polynomial) algorithms for those two problem classes on randomly generated problem instances.
 Using that heuristic complexity measure, we can show that (1) there are special instances of those problems that can be solved in polynomial time but, in general, both problems can be solved only in sub-exponential time and (2) on average, most of the Discrete Logarithm and Integer Factorisation problem instances are as hard as each other.
 So we believe these two problems to be average-case hard problem classes, but we can’t prove that.
 Interestingly, we know there are quantum algorithms that can solve these two problems efficiently.